 “The last show that we did with Turkuaz was a Remain In Light show,” adds Brouwers.
 “So it was kind of cool to come back to that and have that be the first thing that we all did together and be like, oh yeah, we’re still a band.
 We still do this.
 We’re just as strong as we ever were.”

 You may ask yourself, “Well, how did I get here?”
 There is more to this story, of course.
-Many questions remain—about the Turkuaz era, about what went bad, about how they’re all navigating the tension of the band’s recently released “posthumous” double-album—and that tale will be told in due time.
-For now, they’re happy to celebrate where they wound up on the other side: something a little new, a little familiar, and completely within their control.
+The musicians’ emotions surrounding their former group’s unceremonious split are complicated and varied.
+They have bared their souls about the many factors that led to Turkuaz’s split, their complex feelings on the band’s “posthumous” double-album, and more, but with Cool Cool Cool, they hope to leave the past in the past.
+For now, they’re happy to celebrate where they wound up on the other side: something a little bit new, a little bit familiar, and completely within their control.

 “The Universe is crazy, huh?”
-Sammi posits.
+Sammi reflects.
 “It’s pretty cool,” says Shira.
 “I’d say it’s Cool Cool Cool.
 It’s a cool evolution to see us all grow like this.
 It’s really beautiful.”